 This publication explores how developers are integrating food-based amenities—such as farms, gardens, food halls, restaurants, and grocery stores—within projects, thereby generating real estate value and benefits for people and the planet.

-New ULI videos showcase real estate projects in California and Colorado that put food at the center of development.
+The videos below showcase real estate projects in California and Colorado that put food at the center of development.
 This trend, which produces health and sustainability benefits for local communities and supports project success for investors and developers, is increasing across the country.
 Watch the videos and learn more.

 Real Estate Project Profiles